KMukuch/theLegendOfHayk/README.md

 - docs
 - data
 - build
-- Makefile
 - README

 ## Features

-The game is designed to give a real-world experience, even though it is played entirely through the terminal.
-With each player interaction, the inner clock moves forward.
+The game is designed to give a time experience of the real world.
+With each player interaction, the game clock moves forward.
 NPCs move, items appear or disappear, and locations evolve over time.
-The player interacts with this living world, exploring, influencing, and uncovering its stories, but the world continues to exist and change even when the player is not directly present.

 ### In-game unit system